-If You Have One of These Rare Dimes, You’re Sitting on Nearly $2 Million | Reader's Digest
+If You Have One of These Dimes, You’re Sitting on Nearly $2 Million

 Today, nine 1894-S Barber Dimes still exist.
 And while most are accounted for, two of them are believed to still be floating around in American pockets.

-If you think you have one of these extremely rare dimes, don’t run to the bank first; run to a coin appraiser, instead.
-They can tell you whether or not you have the genuine item.
+If you think you have one of these rare, extremely valuable dimes, don’t run to the bank first; run to a coin appraiser, instead.
+They can tell you whether or not you have a genuine item.
 (By the way, if you bought any of these electronics, you could be owed big money, too!)

 Don’t have one of these unique coins?
 Don’t worry.
-You might have these other rare dimes, which are still priced in the thousands of dollars.
-Coin Values says that the 1829 curl base “2” Liberty Cap Dime could be worth up to $7,750, the 1968-S, no-S proof Roosevelt Dime could be worth up to $7,500, and the 1874-CC Liberty Seated Dime could price at up to $5,000.
+You might have these other valuable dimes, which are still priced in the thousands of dollars.
+According to a 2019 update from Cointrackers, the 1874 CC Seated Liberty Dime could be worth up to $115,000 in mint condition, and the 1872 CC Seated Liberty Dime could earn you up to $85,000.

-Even if you aren’t one of the lucky few, any of these brilliant uses for spare pennies will be sure to save you a few bucks.
+Even if you aren’t one of the lucky few owners of valuable dimes, any of these brilliant uses for spare pennies will be sure to save you a few bucks.
 A penny saved is a penny earned, right?